Mohiddin999/event-management-system-dockerized/README.md

 ## What I Learned ##

-This was my first time building a cross language application, so it was simultaneously challegning and rewarding.
+This was my first time building a cross language application, so it was simultaneously challenging and rewarding.
 I also worked with Spring Security this time, and initially faced some difficulties, but was able to overcome them eventually.
 Overall this was a very enjoyable web app to make.